 Tokyo Tokyo is the pioneering Japanese fast food chain in the Philippines, serving up some of the Land of the Rising Sun’s most popular dishes in casual and relaxed restaurant environments.
 From light bites to full meals, there’s something for appetites of all sizes.

 If you’re craving a Japanese snack, you can take your pick from the Tokyo Tokyo menu.
-You’ll find Wagyu burgers, makirritos—or sushi burritos—and to-go cup combinations, which feature bite-size servings of either Fried Chicken Karaage, Fried Gyoza, or Prawn and Kani Tempura, plus onion rings or nori wasabi fries, and Tokyo Tokyo’s signature Red Iced Tea.
+You’ll find Gyudon, affordable bento meals, makirritos—or sushi burritos—and to-go cup combinations, which feature bite-size servings of either Fried Chicken Karaage, Fried Gyoza, or Prawn and Kani Tempura, plus onion rings or nori wasabi fries, and Tokyo Tokyo’s signature Red Iced Tea.

 Rice meals, also called Donburi, are some of Tokyo Tokyo’s best sellers.
 These are bowls of steamed white rice or flavorful Japanese fried rice with a variety of delicious toppings ranging from prawn tempura, to chicken pepper, to pork katsudon.
 Or you might try a traditional Bento meal, where generous servings of rice, vegetable misono, and fish, meat or poultry are presented in iconic Bento boxes.